 In the beginning, Republican nominee Trump was just some ridiculousness that the media seemed to be lapping up.
 I only noticed him because it was hard not to.
 I jokingly said if you wanted attention, you need only add his photo to your blog or write about him.
 Talk about click bait.
-But as the primaries were coming to a head, I found myself very much invested in Bernie Sanders that rogue candidate who believed in shattering corruption, and now who everyone is touting as someone who we should have taken seriously.
+But as the primaries were coming to a head, I found myself very much invested in Bernie Sanders that rogue candidate who believed in shattering corruption, and who everyone is now touting as someone we should have taken seriously.

 I also found myself looking behind the political correctness identity politics curtain that was being propagandized throughout mainstream media.
 There are a few reasons for this.
-I grew up in Hawaii so I know what a diverse population looks like, where whites can often be the minority, and how a diverse group can be together.
-Whenever I spoke about how ethnically rich Hawaii was Mainlanders mistakenly thought we lived in blissful harmony to ukulele music with plumerias in our hair at the luau.
+I grew up in Hawaii so I know what a diverse population looks like, where whites can often be the minority, and how a diverse group can live together.
+Whenever I spoke about how ethnically rich Hawaii was, Mainlanders mistakenly thought we lived in blissful harmony to ukulele music with plumerias in our hair at the luau.

 “Uh, no. Are you kidding?
 We’ve called each other nasty racial slurs and we had fist fights.”

 Like Ja Flip which means Japanese Filipino and haole, originally a Hawaiian word that has come to mean ‘whites’ and straddling the line of: Does this mean nigger?
 But it’s important to say everyone got pissed on, including me who was part of the Asian majority.